 When To Remove The Moss From The Yogurt?

-It’s time to remove the moss when it has grown enough where there no more room and is starting to grow over the top of the pot.
+It’s time to remove the moss when it has grown enough where there is no more room and is starting to grow over the top of the pot.
 This usually takes about three weeks at which point you can then move your moss elsewhere preferably in the garden.

-The best way to grow your moss once you transport it to the garden is a moist place that’s not too hot or dry.
-These places should be shady areas where there might other plants like ferns.
+The best way to grow your moss once you transport it to the garden is in a moist place that’s not too hot or dry.
+These places should be shady areas where there might be other plants like ferns.